GEMINI-Breeding/AgRowStitch/tests/README.md

 test_images4: https://ucdavis.box.com/s/iy7f5ad5w0d5askgu0nslkgbxk3ah8sx

 The output of these images can be found with the corresponding labels for comparison with other methods.
+Poor alignment is generally due to high camera movement in the non-stitching direction or a frame rate too low for the amount of movement.
+If stitching fails, reducing the min_inliers will help ignore poor matching, but may result in lower quality.
+To improve stitching, try with a higher frame rate.